Deploy the 2007 Office system by using System Center Essentials 2007

 You use the Office Customization Tool (OCT) to customize an installation of the 2007 Office system and create a new Office setup customization MSP file.
 You run the OCT by running Setup.exe with the /admin switch from the root of the network installation point; for example, type setup.exe /admin on the command line.
 After you complete all the customizations that you want to deploy to users, save the MSP file to the Updates folder.
 This is the recommended location for setup customization MSP files.
 When Setup runs, it searches the Updates folder on the installation point for a customization file specific to the product that is being installed.

 If you do not put the customization file in the Updates folder, you can use the Setup command-line option /adminfile to specify the fully qualified path of the folder in which you store the custom MSP file.
 In such cases, you would type the following on the Specify Installation Parameters screen of the New Software Package Wizard in System Center Essentials console: /adminfile \\server\share\myNewUpdatesFolder.
-For more information, see Deploying the 2007 Office system with System Center Essentials.
+For more information, see Deploying the 2007 Office system by using System Center Essentials.

 For more information about the areas that you can customize by using the OCT, see Office Customization Tool in the 2007 Office system, and Customize the 2007 Office system.